City's First Library

 Bandy Blacksmith & Wheelwright Shop

 The original 1908 Bandy Blacksmith Shop was located at 219 N. Kalmia St. Our reproduction barn, built in 1993, is home to blacksmithing and classes.
 The wheelwright shop was added in 2007.
-Visit the Blacksmiths on a Tuesday or Saturday to see them in action.
+Visit the Blacksmiths on Tuesday and Saturday mornings to see them in action.
 For more about the Bandy Blacksmith Guild, including blacksmithing classes, click here.

 Train Depot & Train Car

 The Santa Fe Depot is one of the oldest buildings in the city.
 It was originally located on West Grand between Quince and Spruce and was the hub of the community for decades.
 Moved to this location in 1984, the Depot is now our main museum, which includes the railroad office and waiting room as well as displays of Native American heritage, early Escondido agriculture, and the development of Escondido as a town.
 The railroad car, #92, was built by the Pullman Company in the 1920s.
 The interior has been restored to include passenger seats and a mailroom, but the main display is an H-O scale model railroad that depicts the original 22-mile route from Oceanside to Escondido.
-The Train Depot and Train Car are open to tour at no charge Tuesday - Thursday and Saturday.
-Due to limited staffing, hours are subject to change; please call ahead to confirm that we will be open when you wish to visit.
+The Train Depot is open to tour at no charge on Thursdays and Saturdays 1-4:00 pm.